The Architecture of Agency Volume 5 Value as Sacrifice

 Where the Truth Lives

 Value is subjective: it exists only in the valuing of some agent, from some situation, against that agent’s own alternatives.
-But sacrifice is objective: what was given up, whether the loss was willed, whether it was within the agent’s power, what the next-best alternative was — these are facts, as available to an observer as to the agent, and often more honestly read by the observer.
-The truth about what anyone values lives at the intersection of the two.
+But sacrifice leaves public evidence: what was given up, whether the loss was willed, whether it was within the agent’s power, and what alternatives were available are factual questions, though observers can still misread knowledge, motive, and opportunity cost.
+The best-supported account of what anyone values lives at the intersection of avowal, action, and circumstance.